 The ALP program consists of four key components:

-According to the International Labor Organization, 59 percent of children in child labor can be found in agriculture, with a significant number of these performing hazardous work.
+According to the International Labor Organization, the largest share of child labor occurs in the agricultural sector: Around 108 million children are impacted worldwide, involved in different forms of hazardous work.
 In many cases, child labor is often the result of complex challenges stemming from socioeconomic realities and cultural practices.
 Addressing these challenges is not something that can be done overnight, or by a single company.
 That’s why we, together with Verité, have developed a comprehensive approach to addressing child labor wherever we source tobacco:

 Around the world, we’re tackling complex labor issues in our tobacco-growing supply chain.
 Meaningful results require the long-term commitment of all stakeholders.
 We believe that disclosing our progress and challenges is an important step in addressing the issues of child labor and other labor-related abuses.
 With this in mind, PMI worked with Verité to commission Control Union Certifications to do third-party assessments of our ALP program.
 The assessments evaluate the current status of farm-labor practices and risk areas, and include comprehensive plans to improve conditions on farms in light of the findings.